-The workplace, like anyplace you bring a bunch of people together, is a jumble of many different personalities.
-In addition to coworkers who are easy to work with, you will also find difficult people at work.
-What sets the workplace apart from many other places is that everyone -- even the difficult people -- must cooperate in order to be productive.
-Here are five types of difficult people you may meet at work and advice for getting along with each one.
+The workplace, like anyplace you bring together a bunch of people, is a jumble of many different personalities.
+In addition to coworkers who are easy to get along with, you will also find some annoying people at work.
+What sets the workplace apart from many others is that everyone—even those who are the most difficult—must cooperate in order to be productive.
+Here are five types of annoying people with whom you may work and advice for getting along with each one.

 More About Workplace Gossip